 The programme is planned for 5 years from 2020 to 2024.
-The first public tender for research, experimental development and innovation projects under the programme is yet to be specified.
+The first public tender for projects under the programme is yet to be specified.
 Over the programme period, one or two public tenders are to be announced.
 The minimum project period under this programme is 24 months.
 The maximum project period is 5 years.
 All projects must be completed before 30 April 2024.

-More information about the programme, including contacts, can be found at the following address:
+More information about the programme, including contacts, can be found at the following address: https://tacr.cz/index.php/cz/programy/program-kappa.html

-https://tacr.cz/index.php/cz/programy/program-kappa.html